What the heck is the difference between a paste called “pomade" and of course a paste called "paste". Confused yet? Read on.

 Texture Paste is often the go to choice for anyone seeking the "bed-head" look - where it literally looks like you just rolled out of bed, but somehow you still look good.
 Bed-head hair is pliable and re-workable but still has slight hold to it.
 Generally, texture pastes have a thicker texture than pomades.
 Although it's specialty is the messy look, hair pastes are really ideal for all hair lengths, types, and styles..from short to long, fine to coarse, messy to neat.
 You really can't go wrong choosing a hair paste.

-If Texture Paste is for the bed-head, than Styling Clay is for the early-bird.
-Styling Clay is better for a cleaner more professional look, where you need a stronger hold, but aren't interested in the glossy, high-shine finish of hair gel.
+If Texture Paste is for the bed-head, than a Clay is for the early-bird.
+Clays are better for a cleaner more professional look, where you need a stronger hold, but aren't interested in the glossy, high-shine finish of hair gel.
 Hair clays are perfect for any hair style where you need volume & texture without the soppy/wet feeling of a styling product weighing your hair down.

 Gel users are what we all typically start out as.
 It's readily available at any drug store and often times is the only hair care product for men they carry.
 Sure, if you have an annoying cowlick or want to maintain a clean side part, gel could be for you.
 The look of gel is more shiny than paste or clays, and it allows you to maintain a wet-looking style all day.
 Again, it’s good for a cleaner, more intentionally styled look like a hard side part, though we prefer to focus on pomades, clays, and pastes at Rocky Mountain Barber.